pandeyshubham182000/Text-Editor-/README.md

 4) Background can be a Image, color and can be choosen from the link

 Technology used :
-1) HTML, CSS, Bootstrap, Javascript, Jquery
+1) HTML, CSS, Bootstrap, Javascript, Jquery.